Ekushey Book Fair: 2021

-2021 Ekushey Book Fair faced COVID-19 related crisis.
+2021 Ekushey Book Fair faced a COVID-19 related crisis.
 The book fair was shifted in March instead of February.
-But the attendance was very low and a lot of publisher didn't participate in the fair.
+But the attendance was very low and a lot of publishers didn't participate in the fair.
 The fair was also shortened.

 2022

 A sudden spike in the COVID-19 cases put the risk of organizing 2022 Ekushey Book Fair.
 With strict mask-wearing policy, the Boi Mela was organized and was much more successful compared to the previous year.
 Ekushey Book Fair started on 15 February in 2022, instead of 1 February and extended till 17 March.

 2024

 The 2024 book fair was extended until 2 March.
 Books worth a record were sold, and the fair was visited by 5.9 million people.
 A total of 3,751 new books were published during the fair, which was dominated by fiction.
 The organisers allotted 937 stalls to 635 organisations.
 The book fair's closing ceremony included a prize-giving event.